denten-books/plain-text/main.md

 function seamlessly as a whole (in the way, for example, your machine can at one moment connect to one wireless access point, and at another moment be tethered to an Ethernet cable with minimal loss of connectivity from the user's point of view).
-Yet, these protocols are also densly centralized.
+Yet, these protocols are also densely centralized.
 They are, for example, legislated by an international governing body (the International Organization for Standardization in case of OSI and the Internet Engineering Task Force in the case of TCP/IP), subject to the usual political pitfalls of pan-global consortia.
 Whatever the case may be, the subject exists outside of that system, on the periphery of the network.

+The application layer stops at the subject.
+Access to the underlying layers of device operation (and consequently analysis) can sometimes be "merely" obscured and sometimes made illicit outright, as is arguably the case with U.S. Code, Title 17, Chapter 12, §1201, titles "Circumvention of copyright protection systems" and passed as part of the "Digital Millennium Copyright Act" (DMCA) in 1998.
+A literary scholar may be familiar with some provisions of American copyright law (U.S.  Code, Title 17) governing text as surface representation.
+These extend "exclusive rights" to "copyright owners" of "literary works."
+The rights include the ability to "reproduce," "to prepare derivative works," "to distribute copies," and "to perform and to display publicly" (17.1.106).
+Surface representation is further subject to professional rules of conduct, embodied in practices of quotation, citation, and attribution (or lack thereof, as plagiarism).

+The immateriality of digital text (and image) has placed these copyright restrictions under pressure.
+The work of art in the age of digital reproduction has lost its tenuous hold on the material substratum.
+Technologies from cheap photocopiers, to desktop printers, to cheap hard drives, and peer-to-peer file sharing networks have reduced the price of a copy down to near zero.
+The response from the film, game, music, and publishing industry has been to push rights management down to the infrastructural level.
+As Charles Clark

-The application layer stops at the subject, at times excluding access expclicitly, as is arguably the case with U.S. Code, Title 17, Chapter 12, §1201 ("Circumvention of copyright protection systems", passed as part of the "Digital Millennium Copyright Act" in 1998), which stipulates that "no person shall circumvent a technological measure that effectively controls access to a work protected under this title (17.1201.a.1.A)."
-The letter of the law further specified that to "circumvent a technological measure," in this case, means "to descramble a scrambled work, to decrypt an encrypted work, or otherwise to avoid, bypass, remove, deactivate, or impair a technological measure, without the authority of the copyright owner (17.1201.a.3.A)."
-Access control is further defined "measure, in the ordinary course of its operation, requires the application of information, or a process or a treatment, with the authority of the copyright owner, to gain access to the work (17.1201.a.3.B)."
+stipulates that "no person shall circumvent a technological measure that effectively controls access to a work protected under this title (17.1201.a.1.A)."
+The letter of the law further specifies that to "circumvent a technological measure," in this case, means "to descramble a scrambled work, to decrypt an encrypted work, or otherwise to avoid, bypass, remove, deactivate, or impair a technological measure, without the authority of the copyright owner (17.1201.a.3.A)."
+A technological measure that "effectively controls access" is further defined as "measure, [that] in the ordinary course of its operation, requires the application of information, or a process or a treatment, with the authority of the copyright owner, to gain access to the work (17.1201.a.3.B)."
+For a literary scholar this means that on a digital device, reading sometimes **must** limit itself to surface phenomenon.
+Where

 [ln3-root]: @stoltz_is_2013